 Harvard Business School

-Immersion could be the keyword for the Harvard Business School experience.
-The cornerstone of the program is the case-study academic approach: students read the case and then intensively analyze it both before and in class.
-The aim is to train students in real-world, complex decision-making.
-By continuously engaging with classmates from different functions and industries/sectors in these case discussions, students radically expand their perspectives, thought processes, and knowledge.
-This immersive experience is heightened and enhanced by the smarts, passion, and ambition of HBS students.
-Outside of class, these high-achieving, high-energy students participate together in many club and volunteer activities.
-The two years just fly by, and suddenly you’re graduating, when it seems like you’ve just started at HBS, thanks to the nonstop immersion and engagement.
+Immersion could be the keyword for the Harvard Business School (HBS) experience.
+The program’s cornerstone is the case-study approach, intertwined with experiential learning: students read a case and then intensively analyze it both before and in class.
+The aim is to train students in complex, real-world decision-making.
+Students then have numerous opportunities to sharpen this training through practical application.
+By continuously engaging with classmates from different functions, industries/sectors, and geographic regions in these case discussions, students radically expand their perspectives, thought processes, and knowledge.
+This immersive experience is enhanced by the smarts, passion, and ambition of HBS students.
+Outside of class, these high-achieving, high-energy students participate in many club and volunteer activities.
+The two years of the MBA program fly by, thanks to the nonstop immersion and engagement.

 Average GPA: 3.70

-Given the case approach, HBS seeks students who will carry their weight and contribute fully in the classroom – people who have something to say and the ability to communicate it.
-Further, they must be able to listen, respond thoughtfully, and adapt to new ideas as the dialogue progresses.
-Beyond the requisite high accomplishment, people who enthusiastically and capably engage.
+Given its case method approach, HBS seeks students and future leaders who will carry their weight and contribute fully in the classroom – people who have something to say and the ability to communicate it.
+Further, students must be able to listen, respond thoughtfully, and adapt to new ideas as the dialogue progresses.
+Beyond the requisite high accomplishment, HBS seeks people who enthusiastically and capably engage.

 More HBS Resources:

 - Harvard Business School MBA Essay Tips and Deadlines